diethack/diethack/README.md

 ## Running the Examples

-The following command will generate example diet reports in the current directory as seen on the [homepage](http://www.diethack.org):
+The following command will generate example diet reports as seen on the [homepage](http://www.diethack.org):
 ```
 python2 /usr/share/python2-diethack/examples/olegusdiet/runme.py
 ```